-- a.
-During extreme cold weather students are to wear appropriate ACCHS approved sweaters and/or jackets.
-No other sweatshirt, to include ACCHS sports/athletics team sweatshirts, or jackets can be worn. - b.
-Authorized ACCHS sweaters and jackets with hoods may be worn.
-However, the hood cannot be worn to cover the students head.
+a.
+During extreme cold weather students are to wear appropriate Carroll High approved sweaters and/or jackets.
+No other sweatshirt, to include Carroll High sports/athletics team sweatshirts, or jackets can be worn.

+b.
+Carroll High sweaters and jackets with hoods may not be worn.
+No hoodie of any kind are permitted.